wispproject/wallet/CONTRIBUTING.md

   - not break the existing test suite;
   - where bugs are fixed, where possible, there should be unit tests demonstrating the bug and also proving the fix.
 This helps prevent regression.

-Patches that change XSPEC consensus rules are considerably more involved than normal because they affect the entire ecosystem and so must be preceded by extensive discussions.
+Patches that change WISP consensus rules are considerably more involved than normal because they affect the entire ecosystem and so must be preceded by extensive discussions.
 While each case will be different, one should be prepared to expend more time and effort than for other kinds of patches because of increased peer review and consensus building requirements.

 ### Peer Review